aptech/docs/docs/CR-indicesfn.rst

     :type dataset: string

     :param namein: names
         of selected columns in the data set.
-If set to a null string, columns are selected using  indxin
+If set to a null string, columns are selected using *indxin*
     :type namein: Nx1 string array

-    :param indxin: indices of selected
-        columns in the data set.
-If set to 0, columns are selected using namein.
+    :param indxin: indices of selected columns in the data set.
+If set to 0, columns are selected using *namein*.
     :type indxin: Nx1 vector

     :returns: name (*Nx1 string array*), the names of the selected columns.

     :returns: indx (*Nx1 vector*), the indices of the selected columns.

 Remarks
 -------

-If namein is a null string and indxin is 0, all columns of the data set will be selected.
+If *namein* is a null string and *indxin* is 0, all columns of the data set will be selected.

-If an error occurs, indx will be set to a scalar error code.
+If an error occurs, *indx* will be set to a scalar error code.
 The following error codes are possible:

 +---+-----------------------------------------------------+